Last Updated on 10/05/2026 by Marlene Marques

 Angry Birds also have science

-Every year, the Pavilion of Knowledge presents a sizeable temporary exhibition and, since last year, the most significant space in the building has been taken over by birds.
+Every year, the Pavilion of Knowledge presents a sizable temporary exhibition and, since last year, the most significant space in the building has been taken over by birds.
 The Angry Birds collection, a cult game and on which famous animation films were made, fills the place with color and invites to fun moments.
 Here, children can line up the slings and also rappel down the green pigs.
 Always with a lot of science, from the flight to the trajectories.

 If you want to take your children there, keep in mind that the exhibition is only visible until September 2018, when it will give place to another great exhibit.